Capital District Beginnings | services for young children with special needs and their families

 Where will the services be provided?

-You and the service coordinators or CPSE will decide this.
+You and CPSE will decide this.
 They may occur at home, preschool, the babysitter's, and/or daycare/preschool classroom.

 Will the service providers give me suggestions about how I can help my child?